2022 Vanuatuan general election: Results

+By constituency

 Aftermath

 On 4 November Ishmael Kalsakau of the UMP, who has been the Deputy Prime Minister in the previous government, has been approved as Prime Minister after siding with the previous Leader of Opposition, Ralph Regenvanu of the GJP.
 The parliamentary majority in support of Kalsaku is composed of members from 8 coalition partners: UMP, GJP, LPV, RMC, NUP, VNDP, PPP and LM, for a total of 30 MPs.
 Vanuatu elected its first woman parliament member in 14 years; Gloria Julia King.

+Subsequent by-elections

+2023 Malekula by-election

+Caused by the criminal conviction of incumbent Sanick Asang.
+Despite this Asang was declared eligible and contested the snap election.
+The election was held on 7 September 2023.

+2024 Ambrym by-election

+the seat was vacated after Bruno Leingkone (National United Party) missed three consecutive sittings of Parliament while receiving medical treatment in South Korea.
+The election was held on 14 March 2024.